MrAHeard/Fla-Pi-Bird/Lessons/LESSON 6.md

 In this lesson we need to add three small peices of code to allow the game to be restarted and the background to change appropriately.

 ###Starter
+Students should load up their Sounds.sb file from last lesson and test it to make sure everything is working as it should.

 ###Main Development
 ####Fla-Pi Code